Excerpts from Jim Conrad's

 He was a lot larger than most species I run into, but the most unusual feature about him was the appendage arising from the tip of his snout.
 A close-up is below:

 When I tossed the dead bat into the weeds, I stood a moment and conjured in my mind the image of a healthy bat busy with important chores, flying deeply into the night, into a vast and embracing fragrance of sweet, juicy fruit.
-If it turns out that there are souls and heavens, then maybe my visualization somehow helped the little being on the journey he's taking now.
+If it turns out that there are something like souls and heavens, then maybe my visualization somehow helped the little being on its final journey.